This is the place for the kid-friendly activities and family-friendly ideas you need to help your kids with Language Arts!

 The program spirals — growing in complexity as your child masters each level of skill, making it possible for children to be supported or challenged as they participate in KidWrite!

-It also makes it possible for a child to join at any time and to show steady improvement over one session or several.
+It also makes it possible for you to start at any time and have your child show steady improvement.

 brings that philosophy and experience online.